JBWandera/Capstone/README.md

-# 🚧 RF-DETR for Real-Time Pothole Detection on Edge Devices
+#  RF-DETR for Real-Time Pothole Detection on Edge Devices

 *A Capstone Project*

 ---

-## 📌 Abstract
+##  Abstract

 Road infrastructure monitoring is a critical challenge in many developing regions, where manual inspection is inefficient and costly.
 This project presents a real-time pothole detection system based on a **Robust Feature Detection Transformer (RF-DETR)** model.
-The system is designed to operate efficiently in **low-resource environments** and on **edge devices such as smartphones and dashcams**.
+The system is designed to operate efficiently in **low-resource environments** and upon completion, on **edge devices such as smartphones and dashcams**.

 The model was trained on a custom pothole dataset and evaluated using both quantitative metrics and qualitative analysis.
 Results show strong detection capability (mAP@50 ≈ 0.86, F1 ≈ 0.83), with limitations observed in detecting small-scale potholes.
 The system demonstrates practical applicability for deployment in real-world road monitoring scenarios.

 ---

-## 🧠 Introduction
+##  Introduction

 ### Background